nutonomy/nuscenes-devkit/docs/instructions_nuimages.md

  - There should be not be a discrepancy of more than 2 pixels between the edge of the object instance and the polygon.
  - If an object is occluded by another object whose width is less than 5 pixels (e.g. a thin fence), then the external object can be included in the polygon.
- - If an object is loosely covered by another object (e.g. branches bushes), do not create several polygons for visible areas that are less than 15 pixels in diameter.
+ - If an object is loosely covered by another object (e.g. branches, bushes), do not create several polygons for visible areas that are less than 15 pixels in diameter.
  - If an object enclosed by the bounding box is occluded by another foreground object but has a visible area through a glass window (like for cars / vans / trucks), not create a polygon on that visible area.
  - If an object has a visible area through a hole of another foreground object, create a polygon on the visible area.
  Exemptions would be holes from bicycle / motorcycles / bike racks and holes that are less than 15 pixels diameter.
  - If a static / moveable object has another object attached to it (signboard, rope), include it in the annotation.
- - If parts of an object is not visible due to lighting and / or shadow, it is best to have an educated guess on the non-visible area of the object.
+ - If parts of an object are not visible due to lighting and / or shadow, it is best to have an educated guess on the non-visible areas of the object.
  - If an object is reflected clearly in a glass window, then the reflection should be annotated.

 ### Detailed Instructions